IDKHowToDev/IDKHowToDev/README.md

 ### 🌱 What I’m into
 - Artificial Intelligence & Deep Learning
 - Data Engineering / MLOps pipelines
-- App & Web development (the parts that *don’t* involve typesript or very little javascript 😄)
+- App & Web development (the parts that involve typesript or very little javascript 😄)
 - Small experiments that turn into big projects

 ### 🔭 What I'm looking for